Wanted: Language Arts Coach

 - Check your email (once your purchase is complete) for login instructions

-- Download the Arrow(s) and the Arrow Guidelines at your convenience starting August 1, 2020
+- Download the released Arrows at your convenience anytime after August 1

 - Print or read on your device (you own them)